TelekomAustriaGroup/DevelopmentManifesto/README.md

 * Stick to Maven best practices (most of them also apply to gradle builds).
 See [this resource](https://mestachs.wordpress.com/2012/05/17/maven-best-practices/) and [that resource](https://mestachs.wordpress.com/2012/05/17/maven-best-practices/) for more details.
 * Consult the chapter on [Maven](http://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#using-boot-maven) and [Gradle](http://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#using-boot-gradle) from the Spring Boot reference

 #### Testing

+#### Configuration
+* All application configuration has to be externalized.
+* For local config files, use YAML
+* For applications that have non-trivial configuration management, use [Spring Boot Cloud Configuration Server](https://github.com/spring-cloud/spring-cloud-config) *TODO: check if there is an alternative to using git for storing properties*
+* Use [Spring Profiles](http://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-profiles.html) to manage environments (dev, test, prod)
+*
+#### Logging

+#### Debugging

 ### Building Software for NodeJS